CodeYourFuture/GitHomeworkFixErrors/homework.md

 ## Question 11

-What is a Pull Request?

-After you've pushed the forked repo back to github, then a pull request allows us to link the file back to the original repo.
+After you've pushed the forked repo back to your github, a pull request allows us to notify the people in charge of the original repo that you have made changes to it

 ## Question 12